-The financial statements include a statement of net assets, a statement of revenues, expenses, and changes in fund net assets, a statement of cash flows, and notes to the financial statements.
+The financial statements include a statement of net position, a statement of revenues, expenses, and changes in fund net position, a statement of cash flows, and notes to the financial statements.
 The report also contains other required supplementary information in addition to the basic financial statements.
 BACWA's financial statements include:

-The statement of net assets presents information on the Agency's assets and liabilities, with the difference between the two reported as net assets.
+The statement of net position presents information on the Agency's assets and liabilities, with the difference between the two reported as net position.
 It provides information about the nature and amount of resources and obligations at year-end.

-The statement of revenues, expenses, and changes in net assets presents the results of the Agency's operations over the course of the fiscal year and information as to how the net assets changed during the year.
+The statement of revenues, expenses, and changes in net position presents the results of the Agency's operations over the course of the fiscal year and information as to how the net position changed during the year.

-Management's Discussion and Analysis June 30, 2012 and 2011
+Management's Discussion and Analysis June 30, 2013 and 2012